Micah-Ribbens/EnergyFinalProject/README.md

 get the true ending is to choose technology that helps the environment and by only harvesting the lentils.
 Then the enemy will see the player's good energy choices and will follow suit.
 This is a simplistic version of how life works.
 By having good energy choices the individual may at first suffer, but in the long run the group will benefit.
 And when the group benefits, so do all the individuals.
+This repository is just the code for the project, but I did create original assets and scenes for the project.